astoilkov/main-thread-scheduling/readme.md

 ## Alternatives

+### Web Workers

+Web Workers are a great fit if you have: 1) heavy algorithm (e.g. image processing), 2) heavy process (runs for a long time, big part of the app lifecycle).
+However, in reality, it's rare to see people using them.
+That's because they require significant investment of time due to the complexity that can't be avoided when working with CPU threads regardless of the programming language.
+This library can be used as a gateway before transitioning to Web Workers.
+In most cases, you would discover the doing it on the main thread is good enough.

 ### `scheduler.postTask()`

 [`scheduler.postTask()`](https://developer.mozilla.org/en-US/docs/Web/API/Scheduler/postTask) is available in some browsers today. `postTask` is a great alternative, you just need to have a better understanding on its inner workings. `main-thread-scheduling` aims to be easier to use.
 For example, `main-thread-scheduling` uses the `isInputPending()` API to ensure the UI doesn't freeze when the user interacts with the page (if you use `scheduler.postTask()` you will need to do that manually).
 Also, if you have running animations while running your tasks, you will see `main-thread-scheduling` perform better.